 What to do?
-I thought of kindly asking the bad faeries to leave but immediately discarded the idea.
-At best I assumed they would completely ignore me.
-At worst I imagined retaliatory reaction.
+I thought about kindly asking them to leave, but I immediately discarded the idea.
+At best, I assumed they would completely ignore me.
+At worst, I imagined retaliatory actions.
 They might come back and slather Vaseline on my tent zipper, making it impossible to get back inside.
-Or they might fill the bottom of my sleeping bag with shaving cream.
+Or, they might fill the bottom of my sleeping bag with shaving cream.
 Or, horror of horrors!
-What if they stole me coffee?
+What if they stole my coffee?

 I realized I had to be smart about this.
-I remembered that the husband had left a fifth of Jack when he left.
+I remembered that I had a fifth of Jack with me.
 What if I took it to them as an offering?
 I knew they wouldn’t be able to resist it.
 “Yes!”
 I thought.
-“I’ll get them drunk and they will soon stumble back to their beds, or rocks, or toadstools, or wherever bad faeries sleep.
+“I’ll get them drunk and they will soon stumble back to their beds or rocks or toadstools or wherever bad faeries sleep.”

-I put on my robe, slipped on my flip-flops, grabbed the bottle of Jack, and walked toward their laughter and thump of their music.
-That’s when things started getting confusing.
+I put on my robe, slipped on my flip-flops, grabbed the Jack, and walked toward their laughter and the thump of their music.
+That’s when things got confusing.
 I expected to see outsiders, newcomers, people with unfamiliar faces and from far away places like, California.
 Instead, these were people I’d been with all week.
 I heard a distinct, familiar laugh.
 No!
 Sister Enya?
 My big Sister Enya?
-She’s a bad faerie?
+She’s a bad faerie?!

-I became a happy bartender, offering the Jack to any of the bad faeries who wanted it, and sipping it myself.
+I became a happy bartender, serving Jack to any of the bad faeries who wanted it, and sipping it myself.

 It started to rain.
 The party moved to the shelter of the bathhouse.
-Thing is, I went with them.
+Thing is, I went with it.

-It’s now 5:58 am and the bottle of Jack my husband left is three-fourths consumed.
+It’s now 5:58 am and the Jack is three-fourths consumed.
 I’m back in my tent trying to figure out what went wrong.
-With the help of the rain my plan to rid myself of the bad faeries was a success with one perplexing, undeniable exception: I am a bad faerie.
+With the help of the rain, my plan to rid myself of the bad faeries was a success—with one perplexing, undeniable exception: I am a bad faerie.